 - Fails to comply with the instructions from staff responsible for the proceedings or from the accommodation facilities, thereby endangering order and security.

 Restriction patterns are related to the obligation of the asylum seeker to collaborate with the authorities for the establishment of the facts (identity, financial situation, etc.), to reduce the reliance on social benefits by being ready to participate in the economic life, to reduce living expenditures, and to conform with Swiss law generally.

 Emergency aid is however an unconditional right for everyone present on Swiss territory and unable to provide for him- or herself.
 The exclusion from social assistance has no impact on the entitlement to emergency aid.
 This means that every asylum seeker (even dismissed or rejected) should find an accommodation place during their stay in Switzerland and be able to provide for their own (basic) needs.
 However, reception conditions are very critical under the emergency aid scheme, with several cantons making use of underground civil protection centres (so-called bunkers) that are originally conceived for the protection of civil population in case of armed conflict or other types of emergency but are used as emergency aid shelters in some cantons.
-The conditions have been particularly problematic during the COVID-19 pandemic.
+The conditions are particularly problematic during the COVID-19 pandemic.

 The Asylum Act also provides for the possibility to exclude persons from a federal asylum centre as a disciplinary sanction, when an asylum applicant has endangered others in that centre, disturb the peace or refuse to obey staff orders.
 The exclusion can however not exceed 24 hours and is subject to a written decision made by SEM.
 Other sorts of disciplinary sanctions exist in the federal centres, such as denial of exit permits, elimination of pocket money or a ban on entering specific spaces.

 Before any reduction or withdrawal is ordered, an assessment of proportionality is made and the subsistence minimum has to be considered.
 The basic need is defined as “enforcement legal subsistence minimum” (betreibungsrechtliches Existenzminimum) and differs in each canton.